TylerBYeager/first-portfolio/README.md

 # First-Portfolio
 Hi!
-My name is Tyler Brian Yeager and I am a Full-Stack developer in training.
-I am currently enrolled in the full-time Full-Stacking Coding bootcamp through UC Berkeley.
-The bootcamp began September 14th and ends December 7th.
-Over my years of work I have proven myself capable of adapting and learning new skills with enough proficiency to match, and sometimes exceed, the skill levels of my senior coworkers.
-I hope that the projects shown will provide a good amount of insight on how my skills have grown.
+My name is Tyler Brian Yeager.
+I am a former federal Park Ranger turned Full-Stack developer.
+This is a pretty basic portfolio but I hope that the linked projects give an idea of how my skills how developed and the work that I am interested in.
+Please reach out if you have any questions.

 ## Details about this project